 Our opinion of how attractive the typical woman is that uses this site and how easy they are to connect with compared to other sites.

 How many people are using this site to actually meet people compared to other sites.

 How easy is this site to use and how quickly can an average person begin meeting people compared to other sites.

 Does this site take proper precautions to safeguard its members, their identity, and their data.

 Our opinion of how easily an average person will be able to achieve their dating goals with this site compared to other sites.

 Will the time and money spent using this site pay off for an average person based on the opinions and experience of our editors.

-In our experience, most people (guys especially) are going to get better results using AFF’s free trial.
+In my experience, most people (guys especially) are going to get better results using AFF’s free trial.
 What you have over 90,000,000 active users like AFF it is really hard to compete, even for a decent app like Feeld.